-^{}It can be difficult or impossible to trend towards the Young Patch targets in any given year.
+\It can be difficult or impossible to trend towards the Young Patch targets in any given year.
 For this reason, Young Patch is reported out every five years.
+This indicator is scheduled for reporting in 2010 and will be included in the 2009-10 annual report.
 As harvesting continues, it is anticipated that the distribution of patches in the appropriate size ranges will be achieved.
 As the table demonstrates, while current trends will take most patch size distributions toward targets, others will actually be further from achieving objectives due to previous harvesting practices.